spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 If you are worried your generated code is in a bad state (such as having helper classes for since-deleted components and properties) you can run **Generate code (force)** from the **SpatialOS menu** to ensure existing generated code is cleaned and regenerated.
 <%(/Expandable)%>

 <%(#Expandable title="Where is the generated code?")%>The generated classes for your component can be found in the `Assets/Generated/Source/improbable/` directory of your Unity project.
-Feel free to have a look if you want to see what happens behind the scenes when you use a component.
+Feel free to have a look if you want to see what happens behind the Scenes when you use a component.
 Note that you don’t need to understand the generated code in order to follow this tutorial.
 <%(/Expandable)%>

 ### Entity templates